 The current cost-of-living crisis will not last forever.
 By recognising and managing your emotions in the here and now, you will be more prepared to make the necessary decisions for your circumstances.

 If you recognise you need further support, help is available:

-- The Keeping Connected leaflet provides a directory of services available throughout Fife who offer help and support on a range of issues.
-We also have a Keeping Connected: Bereavement and Loss leaflet which contains useful websites and services which can support through bereavement.
+- The Keeping Connected resources provides a directory of services available throughout Fife who offer help and support on a range of issues.
+We have several resources:

 - Sam’s Cafe - support people aged 16+ no longer in school education with mental wellbeing, crisis, emotions, life events and suicidal thoughts.
 Open 7 days a week across Fife, 12noon-8pm: Kirkcaldy Monday & Friday; Dunfermline Thursday & Sunday; Leven Tuesday, Wednesday & Saturday.
 No referral or appointment needed.